BalrajeGaikwad/ARIMA-Model-for-Time-Series-Forecasting/README.md

   3.3 The meaning of q
 - q is the order of the Moving Average (MA) term.
 It refers to the number of lagged forecast errors that should go into the ARIMA Model.
+-

+4.1 AR model¶
+- An Auto Regressive (AR) model is one where Yt depends only on its own lags.
+- That is, Yt is a function of the lags of Yt.
+It is depicted by the following equation

+4.2 MA model¶
+- Likewise a Moving Average (MA) model is one where Yt depends only on the lagged forecast errors.
+It is depicted by the following equation -

+4.3 ARIMA model¶
+- An ARIMA model is one where the time series was differenced at least once to make it stationary and we combine the AR and the MA terms.
+So the equation of an ARIMA model becomes :

+5. How to find the order of differencing (d) in ARIMA model

+- As stated earlier, the purpose of differencing is to make the time series stationary.
+But we should be careful to not over-difference the series.
+An over differenced series may still be stationary, which in turn will affect the model parameters.
+- So we should determine the right order of differencing.
+The right order of differencing is the minimum differencing required to get a near-stationary series which roams around a defined mean and the ACF plot reaches to zero fairly quick.
+- If the autocorrelations are positive for many number of lags (10 or more), then the series needs further differencing.
+On the other hand, if the lag 1 autocorrelation itself is too negative, then the series is probably over-differenced.
+- If we can’t really decide between two orders of differencing, then we go with the order that gives the least standard deviation in the differenced series.
+- Now, we will explain these concepts with the help of an example as follows:-
+- First, I will check if the series is stationary using the Augmented Dickey Fuller test (ADF Test), from the statsmodels package.
+The reason being is that we need differencing only if the series is non-stationary.
+Else, no differencing is needed, that is, d=0.
+- The null hypothesis (Ho) of the ADF test is that the time series is non-stationary.
+So, if the p-value of the test is less than the significance level (0.05) then we reject the null hypothesis and infer that the time series is indeed stationary.
+- So, in our case, if P Value > 0.05 we go ahead with finding the order of differencing.